 Writing Resources: Perrine’s Sound and Sense

-This one of my favorite writing resources of all time.
+This is one of my favorite writing resources of all time.
 It is subtitled “An Introduction to Poetry,” but it’s full of concepts that can benefit any form of writing.

 Whether you write fiction, articles, essays, or blog posts, Perrine’s Sound and Sense will enhance the way you perceive and use language to communicate an idea, a scene, or information.

 After all, language is a writer’s medium.
 How do we choose words and string them together?
 What makes one sentence so vivid while another is practically impossible to visualize?
 How can we play with the meaning of words in a way that is meaningful?
 How do we craft prose that is musical?

 These, of course, are questions that poetry actively asks and explores.
 Storytellers spend a lot of time on plot and character.
 Article writers spend a lot of time on research.
 Bloggers spend a lot of time under the hood.
 Poets live and breathe in language.

 And language — or rather, a writer’s use of it — is what elevates a piece of ordinary prose to something regal.
 Through a light study of poetry, you will expand your vocabulary, learn simple techniques to make images out of words, and understand the deeper secrets of language — secrets that make your writing extraordinary.

 Perrine’s Sound and Sense